1954 SANFL Grand Final: Match Summary

 The weather during the day was hot with newspaper writers suggesting that it would be a gruelling match for the players.
 It was also humid.

 First quarter

 West Adelaide's small forwards helped them to take a 3 point lead in the first quarter.

 Second quarter

 Towards the end of the second quarter Brian Faehse punched Dave Boyd causing him to fall over.
 As a result of this confrontation a large fracas broke out which was only quelled when the siren to end the quarter sounded.
 On the way back to their rooms some West Adelaide players were assaulted by spectators leading to calls after the game for improved security for players.

 During half time Fos Williams gave his players a significant pep talk.

 Third quarter

 After the half time break Geof Motley moved to centre-half forward.

 West Adelaide captain Brian Faehse was injured early in the third quarter.

 Fourth quarter

-West Adelaide had opportunities win the game in the last quarter but wayward kicking let them down.
+West Adelaide had opportunities to win the game in the last quarter but wayward kicking let them down.